MDL0113 - ORIGAMI - FUJIMOTO CUBE BY SHUZO FUJIMOTO (FROM A SQUARE)

 Let the tube stand upright, with its closed end on the table and the open end should face the ceiling.

-(a) Rotate the tube until you find a square that has a diagonal fold.
+(A) Rotate the tube until you find a square that has a diagonal fold.
 This will be the square that had previously been on the far left.
 There will already be a diagonal fold, so, if necessary, fold the point of this square inwards so it disappears inside the tube.

 (B) Now, press this same folded triangle flat so it folds on top of the open end of the tube.
 It should feel a little like you are snapping it into place as you push down.